BECKHAM LAW SPAIN

 Hightekers acts as your Employer of Record in Spain:

-• Your employer partners with us,
+• Your current employer partners with us,

 • We become your official local employer in Spain,

-• You gain access to the Beckham Law benefits — keeping your job, your income, and enjoying significant tax savings.
+• You gain access to the Beckham Law benefits — keeping your job, improving your income, and enjoying significant tax savings.

 FOR FREELANCERS